Editorial Guideline - Journal of African Union Studies (JoAUS)

 Instructions to Authors

 Ethics in publishing: Authors should observe high standards with respect to publication ethics as set out by the Committee on Publication Ethics (COPE).
 Falsification of data, plagiarism, including duplicate publication of the author's own work, in whole or in part without proper citation is a serious offence and will not be accepted.
 When submitting papers for evaluation, authors are strongly encouraged to attach reports from a similarity (anti-plagiarism) test.
 Without prejudice to this, every paper accepted for publication will also have to pass our similarity check with iThenticate.

 ONE copy of the manuscript with a separate cover page showing full author names, institutional affiliation, contact number and email address should be sent to the editor through firstname.lastname@example.org.
 Your submission will be acknowledged electronically within 24 hours provided it is received on a working day.

-1. Attach a separate cover page with title of the manuscript, the author(s) name(s) and affiliation(s),including email address.
+1. Attach a cover page with title of the manuscript, the author(s) name(s) and affiliation(s), including email address.

 2. Include only the title page on the first page of the manuscript in order to maintain anonymity.

-Effective from September 1 2018, Journal of African Union Studies is introducing a publication fee of £150 for all accepted manuscripts.
-The motivation for this change is to raise revenue to cover increased costs of running the journal.
-Note that up to 50 per cent discount can, on the recommendation of the editor, be offered to individuals, especially those from sub-Saharan African countries, who cannot afford to pay the publication fee.
+Journal of African Union Studies charges a publication fee of £150 for all accepted manuscripts.
 As part of the publication fee, a print copy of the journal will be sent by ordinary post to the author or to the lead author in cases of multi-authored articles.
 Authors who want additional print copies or for their copy to be sent by courier will have to pay for the cost of the extra copy (less author discount of 20%) or the the courier cost.

 All manuscripts must be spell and grammar checked by a professional English language editor.
 Authors are encouraged to attach evidence of professional proofreading/editing when submitting their papers.
 The journal reserves the right to refuse to publish an article if it deems the paper poorly proofread for language and grammar.
 Should authors want the journal to do the proofreading for them; this will be at an additional cost of £100.

-The annual subscription Price for The Journal Of African Union Studies (JOAUS) is GBP180 for institutions and GBP150 for individuals (for print and online access by password).
+The annual subscription Price for The Journal of African Union Studies (JOAUS) is GBP180 for institutions and GBP150 for individuals (for print and online access by password).